-The Bonds will be dated June 1, 2000, interest will accrue from June 1, 2000 and interest on the Bonds will be payable on November 15, 2000 and each May 15 and November 15 thereafter until maturity or earlier redemption.
-The Bonds will mature on May 15 in the years and in the principal amounts set forth on the cover page hereof.
+The Bonds will be dated January 1, 2001, and interest will accrue from their dated date and will be payable on each May 15 and November 15, commencing May 15, 2001, until maturity or earlier redemption.
+The Bonds will mature on November 15 in the years and in the principal amounts set forth on the cover page hereof.
 Principal of the Bonds is payable only at maturity, subject only to optional and mandatory redemption as hereinafter described.